wp-plugins/media-library-assistant/readme.txt

 6. The Settings page MLA Gallery tab, where you can add custom style and markup templates for `[mla_gallery]` shortcode output.
 7. The Settings page IPTC &amp; EXIF Processing Options screen, where you can map image metadata to standard fields (e.g. caption), taxonomy terms and custom fields.
 8. The Settings page Custom Field Processing Options screen, where you can map attachment metadata to custom fields for display in [mla_gallery] shortcodes and as sortable, searchable columns in the Media/Assistant submenu.
+9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
+Also shows the enhanced Search Media box.

 == Changelog ==

+= 1.20 =
+* New: The long-awaited enhancements to the WordPress (3.5+) Media Manager (Add Media, etc.).
+Filter your attachments by additional MIME types, month and year uploaded and/or taxonomy terms.
+Keyword search can be extended to the name/slug, ALT text and caption fields.
+The connector between search terms can be "and" or "or".
+Search by attachment ID or parent ID is supported.
+Enable/disable any or all enhancements on the Settings page.
+* New: In the `[mla_gallery]` shortcode, enhanced parameters for sorting the gallery results.
+For example,  `orderby=caption` and `orderby=description` are now available to sort gallery results by the Caption (post_excerpt) and Description (post_content) fields.
+You can also sort on multiple fields, e.g., `orderby="author, date DESC"`, with field-level ASC/DESC control.
+The "Other Notes" section here or the Documentation tab on the Settings/Media Library Assistant page of the plugin have details.
+* New: For `[mla_gallery]`, field-level substitution parameters now include query arguments.
+You can pass any values you need to the Gallery Display Content parameters and to your custom style and markup templates.
+* New: Gallery Display Content parameters now include `mla_link_href`, so you can change the destination and arguments of the URL your gallery items link to.
+* New: Markup Substitution Parameters now include `site_url`.
+* New: If the search box contains (only) a numeric value it is interpreted as a search by attachment ID **or parent ID (post_parent)**.
+You can search for a numeric value in the text fields, e.g., title, by putting quotes around the value.
+* Fix: For `[mla_gallery]`, `numberposts` is now accepted as a synonym for `posts_per_page`.
+If both are present, `posts_per_page` wins.
+* Fix:  For `[mla_gallery]`, handling of `id=0` and `post_parent=0` now match the WordPress `[gallery]` implementation, restricting the query to children of post '0', i.e., unattached media items.
+* Fix: Corrected handling of Photonic Gallery `pause` parameter to match Photonic 1.43 implementation.
+Pause will be `true` if any non-empty value other than 'false' or '0' is present.
+* Fix: A Donate button has been added to the top-right corner of the Settings/Media Library Assistant screen.

 = 1.14 =
 * New: In the `[mla_gallery]` shortcode, a new `mla_target` parameter allows you to specify the HTML `target` attribute in the gallery item links, e.g., `mla_target="_blank"` will open the items in a new window or tab.